rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-Although Rust can almost always infer the types of local variables, it
+Although Rust can almost always infer the types of local variables, you
-can help readability to specify a variable's type by following it with
-a colon, then the type name.
+can specify a variable's type by following it with a colon, then the type
+name.

 ~~~~
-let my_favorite_value: float = 57.8;
+let monster_size: float = 57.8;
+let imaginary_size = monster_size * 10;
-let my_favorite_value: int = my_favorite_value as int;
+let monster_size: int = 50;
 ~~~~

 Local variables may shadow earlier declarations, as in the previous